ekino/phpstan-banned-code/README.md

 composer require --dev ekino/phpstan-banned-code
 ```

+When you use https://github.com/phpstan/extension-installer you are done.

-And include extension.neon in your project's PHPStan config:
+If not, include `extension.neon` in your project's PHPStan config:

 ```
 includes: